ibdgc/idhub/docs/for-data-curators/ingestion-overview.md

 # Data Ingestion Overview

-This guide provides a high-level overview of how data gets into IDHub.
+This guide provides a high-level overview of how data gets into IDhub.
 Understanding this process helps in preparing data for submission and troubleshooting any issues that may arise.

 ## The Three Main Stages

-All data, regardless of its source, goes through three main stages before it appears in the IDHub database.
+All data, regardless of its source, goes through three main stages before it appears in the IDhub database.

 ```mermaid
 graph TD